DT Horses

 480-471-4348

-DT Horses’ mission is to instill excellence at every step of the process: from crossing the best bloodlines to create premium prospects; to fostering the growth of young trainers to build exceptional horsemen and horsewomen and people; to educating the average team roper who comes to DT Horses looking for a rope horse or looking for advice.
-In the end, these three prongs of the DT program are pushing the industry forward as few others have done before.
+DT Horses’ mission is to instill excellence at every step of the process: crossing the best bloodlines to create premium prospects, fostering the growth of young trainers into exceptional horsemen and horsewomen, and educating team ropers who come to DT Horses for advice or a new horse.
+Ultimately, these three pillars of the DT program are advancing the industry like few others have done before.

 Tuftin’s doors are always open to horsemen and horsewomen looking for their next mount or just wanting to learn how the DT Horses program works.